florisoft/User.Manuals/FLORISHOP ADDONS/Analysis (M129)/Manual webshop add on analyse.md

 The credit requests are visible in . after completing the request the approval screen within Florisoft and can be assessed here.

-**Florishop Dashboard (CMS add on is required)**
+**FloriShop Dashboard (CMS add on is required)**
-With the add on Dashboard, Florishop can be used as a valuable source of relevant business critical information.
+With the add on Dashboard, FloriShop can be used as a valuable source of relevant business critical information.
 Think this includes sales figures per unit of time, turnover, number of purchasers customers on the webshop, canceled purchases, stocks and many other types of information.